Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Interactive and learnable LLM-driven cooperative driving framework

 \subsection{Overall Architecture}

 Fig.~\ref{framework} illustrates the main modules and their logical relationships within CoDrivingLLM, which consists of three primary modules: the environment module, the reasoning module, and the memory module.
-First, the environment module updates the current scene information, including the state of all vehicles such as position, speed, etc., based on the actions of both CAVs and HDVs from the previous time step.
-Next, we designed a centralized-distributed coupled LLM reasoning module.
-Based on the four levels of CDA defined by the SAE J3216 standard, we integrated four sub-functions into this reasoning module: state sharing, intent sharing, negotiation, and decision.
+First, the environment module updates the current scene information, including the states of all vehicles such as position, speed, etc., based on the actions of both CAVs and HDVs from the previous time step.
+Next, we design a centralized-distributed coupled LLM reasoning module.
+Based on the four levels of CDA defined by the SAE J3216 standard, we integrate four sub-functions into this reasoning module: state sharing, intent sharing, negotiation, and decision.
 By incorporating the Chain-of-Thought (COT) method, we sequentially connect each sub-function in the reasoning process to enhance the safety and reliability of decision-making.
-During this process, each CAV performs distributed high-level logical reasoning using LLMs, completing cooperative driving at different levels, and utilizes the conflict coordinator within the framework for centralized conflict resolution, further enhancing safety.
+During this process, each CAV uses LLM for distributed high-level logical reasoning and completes cooperative driving at various levels.
+Then, a conflict coordinator within the framework handles centralized conflict resolution, further improving safety.
 Finally, the scenario description, conflict description, and final decisions from the reasoning process are stored in a memory database with a vectorized form.
 In the subsequent reasoning, the CAV can reference the most similar past memory as experience, enabling the designed CAV to continuously learn and improve its capabilities while driving.